If you are trying to save money, cutting out a few monthly expenses can make a big difference. Here are 10 household expenses you should cut in 2020.

 7. Lawn care.

+The cost of lawn care can add up!
 With so many tutorials online, anyone can provide their own quality lawn care.
 Let go of your pricey landscaping services and try the DIY approach, or hire a high school student to help you out for a fraction of the cost of a lawn service.
+If you don't have all of the yard equipment you need to care for your yard, consider borrowing a neighbors and then lend them something that you have, but they don't.

 8. Newspaper and magazine delivery.

-With everything available online these days, paying for these subscriptions can be another expense you just don’t need.
+With everything available online these days, paying for these newspaper and magazine subscriptions can be another expense you just don’t need.
 Go paperless and you will cut back on expenses and paper waste at the same time.
+Do you like to hold a magazine in your hands, then borrow them from your local library.

 9. Paper products.